 (interpretation ends) Mr. Speaker, we went through hardship last week, and I think we did well all because we are thinking of our elders in Nunavut.

-I don't have anything written down, so this is just coming from my heart, where I've been told that whatever comes out from your heart is the truth.
+I don't have anything written down, so this is just coming from my heart, where I have been told that whatever comes out from your heart is the truth.

-Mr. Speaker, we were told last week that the members do not care for their elders, which is totally, totally wrong, and that is very hurtful when it comes out that way.
-I'm asked why Gjoa Haven?
+Mr. Speaker, we were told last week that the members do not care for their elders, which is totally wrong, and it is very hurtful when it comes out that way.

+Mr. Speaker, I'm asked why Gjoa Haven?
 Why Gjoa Haven?
 Why not Gjoa Haven?
 We have an existing building here already that can be improved.